msloth/lgtv.js/README.md

 #### request(url [, payload] [, callback])

 Payload and callback params are optional.

 #### subscribe(url, callback)

+#### disconnect()

+Closes the connection to the TV and stops auto-reconnection.

 ### events